nus-cs2030/1718-s2/docs/lec2.md

 [^4]: This principle is formulated by Benjamin C. Pierce in his book _Types and Programming Languages_.

-Following the principle, we want to implement these styles-related fields and methods in just one place.
+Following the principle, we want to implement these style-related fields and methods in just one place.
 But where?

 ## Inheritance